Welcome to the Garden Ecology Project (GEP) website! The GEP is a community-research partnership based in New York City. Our goals are:

 Whether you are a gardener, researcher, or concerned citizen, we invite you to browse this website and consider getting involved in urban agriculture and food justice movements in your community!

-For Gardeners: Get gardening fact-sheets in English and Spanish developed by Garden Ecology Project collaborators, including the latest on selecting and planting winter cover crops.
+Gardeners: Get gardening fact-sheets in English and Spanish developed by Garden Ecology Project collaborators, including information on cover crops, planning your vegetable rotations, and ecologically-based insect management.

-For Researchers: Read a more detailed description of the Garden Ecology Project and its diverse goals in the fields of horticulture, urban ecology, soil science, entomology, community-based education and organizing, and civic engagement.
+Researchers: Read a more detailed description of our projects to better understand community garden practices and challenges, develop cover cropping practices to enhance soil quality and fertility, enrich community gardening education with inquiry-based methods, and more.
 Consider contributing your skills and expertise to the efforts to create more just and sustainable urban food systems.

 Resources: Links to other great organizations working in sustainable agriculture, urban gardening, and food justice.